 Faculty and staff may obtain information concerning student organizations from the Student Association (SA) for SA organizations and from Fraternity and Sorority Life for fraternities and sororities.
-For information concerning Student Affairs, contact the Office of the Dean of Students.
+For other information contact the Office of the Dean of Students.

 VII.A.14.
 Orientation Programs